Windows Hello not working after windows update or Windows Hello Face Recognition stopped working on windows 10? Here is how to fix the problem

 Tweak Windows Registry

-- Press Windows key + R, type regedit and click ok to open registry editor,
+- Press Windows key + R, type regedit and click ok to open the registry editor,

 - Navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\System